sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Hyperloop/Hyperloop_Guides/iOS_Hyperloop_Programming_Guide/iOS_Modules_-_Use_Native_UI_Application_Delegates_in_Hyperloop_and_Native_Modules.md

 {"title":"iOS Modules - Use Native UI Application Delegates in Hyperloop and Native Modules","weight":"10"}

-# iOS Modules - Use Native UI Application Delegates in Hyperloop and Native Modules

 The API's described in this document require Titanium SDK 7.3.0+ and Hyperloop 3.1.2+ (if used).

 ## Introduction